Skip navigation

 • Developing a strategy for disseminating information about our movement and facilitating dialogue within it;

-• Taking steps to make membership in co-operative housing international accessible and attractive;
+• Taking steps to make membership in cooperative housing international accessible and attractive;

 • Identifying good practices in our members’ international development programmes and promoting their wider adoption;